Decent-Partners/Decent-overview/README.md

 DAOs lower the costs of coordination at both a local and global scale, removing many of the bureaucratic elements of existing organisations, enabling contributors to spend less time sourcing or managing stakeholders and more time contributing useful work.

-On-chain treasuries like Edgeware/Decred/Polkadot/Kusama (there will be many more in 12 months) now posess large public treasuries (hundreds millions of $$$) that are community owned and operated and are able to fund public goods, using their own native currencies to incentivise creative contributions that will further the founding values of the community it represents.
+On-chain treasuries like Edgeware/Decred/Polkadot/Kusama (there will be many more in 12 months) now posess large public treasuries (hundreds millions of $$$) that are community owned and operated and are able to fund public goods, using their own native currencies to incentivise creative contributions that further the founding values of the community it represents.

 The underlying technology has been laid for a scaleable network of Decentralised Autonomous Organisations, that can fund, coordinate and elevate globally distributed communities — small and large, self-organised around shared goals.